 Where does our energy come from?

 At Bristol Energy we offer the greenest electricity we can, at the best price we can.
-And we’ll reinvest our profits back into Bristol communities – so you can go green, and give back.
+And we're helping Bristol to tackle social and environmental challenges such as fuel poverty and climate change – so you can go green, and give back.

-The UK average is 24.3%, so we’re pretty proud of this.
-Despite being less than two years old, we’re already well above the national average.
+The UK average is 32.8%, so we’re pretty proud of this.
+Despite being just over three years old, we’re already well above the national average.
 And we’ll get greener as we grow, by supporting renewable generators.

 Want to go even greener?

 As you’d expect, you get 100% renewable electricity on our My Green Plus tariff and our Green tariff for businesses.
 We get this from independent generators across the UK, from local businesses, to farmers and community energy projects up and down the country.

 For every unit of renewable energy, we also purchase REGO certificates, which are issued by Ofgem and allow us to trace, and prove, where that unit of renewable energy comes from.
 This way, you can be sure that what you are getting is what we say it is.

 What does that mean for you if you’re not on a green plan?